ianozsvald/playgroup_llm_202506/README.md

 **THIS IS A WORK IN PROGRESS, DON'T PICK THIS UP YET**

 ```
+(note Ian first used conda create -n basepython312 python=3.12 to activate a python 3.12 env as 3.9 at least is too old for numpy)
 playgroup_llm_202506$ python -m venv ./.venv
 playgroup_llm_202506$ . .venv/bin/activate
+pip install -r requirements.txt
 ```

+** NOTE you'll need a `.env` file **

 # Running the code